deepcpatel/medical_entity_extraction/data/README.txt

 a).
 Download the dataset and place 'test' and 'train' data into the appropriate directories. b).
 You only need concepts(.con) and text(.txt) files from the data for entity extraction purpose. c).
-Sample files are provided in the "test_data" and "train_data" directories.
+Sample files are provided in the "test_data" and "train_data" directories. d). 'data_analysis.py' provides preliminary insight into the data.